11 deaths reported in listeria outbreak linked with supplemental shakes

 The FDA says it is continuing to investigate the outbreak.

-Sysco said in a statement Friday that it has recalled the supplemental shakes, notified customers and halted purchases of other products from a Lyons Magnus facility in Fort Wayne, Indiana, the supplier of the shakes.
+Sysco said in a statement Friday that it has recalled the supplemental shakes, notified customers and halted purchases of other products supplied by Lyons Magnus from a Prairie Farms Dairy facility in Fort Wayne, Indiana.

 “Sysco expresses our most sincere condolences with those affected by this outbreak and their families,” the company said.
 “Food safety is and will continue to be our top priority, and our focus will always be on improving these programs that protect our customers and our communities from foodborne illnesses.”

-Note: Correction: A previous version of this story misidentified the manufacturer of the recalled shakes.